 Then in July 2013, massive amounts of rain fell on Toronto, overwhelmed city infrastructure, and knocked out power to at least one wastewater treatment plant.
 The city released more than 1-billion litres of raw sewage into Lake Ontario in a single day.

 Lake Ontario Waterkeeper responded to the flood by sampling recreational water spots around the city and working with local media to alert the public about water quality problems.
 It took a week for Toronto’s waterways to return to normal conditions.

 The City of Toronto will spend close to $1.5-billion in the coming decades to improve the network of pipes underneath city streets.

-In the mean time, we think the city can do more to keep the public informed when water quality emergencies happen.
-Our research shows that large amounts of wastewater overwhelm the system about once a month, yet the media and the general public are not formally notified.
+In the meantime, we think the city can do more to keep the public informed when water quality emergencies happen.

-The ministry decided that the City of Toronto will start issuing communications to the public about water quality following all wet weather events.
+In August 2015, the Ontario Ministry of Environment responded.
+The ministry decided that the City of Toronto should start issuing communications to the public about water quality following all wet weather events.